glennklockwood/limelead/content/data-intensive/storage/io-forwarding.md

   [paper describing the Blue Gene I/O forwarder][bgp ciod paper] was presented at SC'10.
 - [IOFSL][iofsl site] - An implementation developed by the I/O wizards at
-  Argonne whose genesis (as I understand it) is in ZIOD, which was an open-source reimplementation of Blue Gene's CIOD.
+  Argonne whose genesis (as I understand it) is in ZOID, which was an open-source reimplementation of Blue Gene's CIOD.
 Currently more of an experimental/research platform.
 - [Cray Data Virtualization Service (DVS)][cray dvs] - a Linux VFS driver that